-(iv) The Queer Rights Officer shall be responsible to the Executive for all matters that concern the Association that are connected with queer rights.
+(iii) The Queer Rights Officer shall be responsible to the Executive for all matters that concern the Association that are connected with queer rights.

-(v) The Student Engagement Officer is responsible for the conducting of online referenda, identifying the issues and needs of the student body and ensuring these concerns are reflected in Executive decision-making, and holding regular events on campus designed to both promote the Association’s activities and provide entertainment for students.
+(iv) The Campaigns Officer is responsible for running, and helping other Executive members to run, campaigns on campus and in the wider community.
+They will focus on environmental and political issues facing students.

-(vi) The Women's Rights Officer shall be responsible to the Executive for all matters that concern the Association that are connected with women's rights.
+(v) The Women's Rights Officer shall be responsible to the Executive for all matters that concern the Association that are connected with women's rights.

-(vii) The Pacific Island Students' Officer shall be responsible for all matters that concern the Pacific Island students of this University.
+(vi) The Pacific Island Students' Officer shall be responsible for all matters that concern the Pacific Island students of this University.

-(viii) The Political Engagement Officer shall be responsible to the Executive for promoting the engagement of members with all matters that concern the Association connected to domestic and international political affairs.

-(ix) The Epsom Representative shall be responsible to the Executive for all matters that concern students studying at Epsom and Tai Tokerau campuses.

-(x) The Grafton Representative shall be responsible to the Executive for all matters that concern students studying at the Grafton campus.
+(vii) The Satellite Campus Officer shall be responsible to the Executive for all matters that concern students studying at Satellite Campuses.

 EXECUTIVE ELECTION AND APPOINTMENT

-44. (i) The members of the Executive other than the Secretary, Māori Students' Officer, Women's Rights Officer, Pacific Island Students' Officer, Epsom Representative, and Grafton Representative, shall be elected annually by means of a general and secret ballot of the members conducted according to the Rules contained in the Second Schedule hereto, which shall be deemed to be part of these Rules.
+44. (i) The members of the Executive other than the Māori Students' Officer, and Pacific Island Students' Officer, shall be elected annually by means of a general and secret ballot of the members conducted according to the Rules contained in the Second Schedule hereto, which shall be deemed to be part of these Rules.

 (ii) The Secretary shall not be elected but shall be appointed and removed by resolution of the Executive and upon such terms as to remuneration and duration of employment and otherwise as the Executive may deem fit; and nothing in the next two succeeding Rules shall apply to the position of Secretary.